-Establishing an architecture that would ingest and condition, at run-time, a claimant’s adjudicatory history, as well as sufficient conditioned training data, all to derive a single CDD, seemed unnecessarily cumbersome and might present significant performance challenges when servicing high numbers of users and transaction requests.
+Establishing an architecture that would ingest and condition at runtime a claimant’s adjudicatory history, as well as sufficient conditioned training data to derive a single CDD, seemed unnecessarily cumbersome.
+It might also present significant performance challenges when servicing high numbers of users and transaction requests.
 The final design concept would need to be repeatable, efficient, and highly scalable.

-The analytical methodology used by MITRE relied applying machine learning algorithms to establish predictive adjudicatory patterns from historical “training” data and then applying the pattern against target (or “test”) claims to calculate the likely CDD.
+The analytical methodology used by MITRE relied on applying machine-learning algorithms to establish predictive adjudicatory patterns from historical “training” data and then applying the pattern against target (or “test”) claims to calculate the likely CDD.
 The number of such patterns required to accurately capture a significant fraction of claims for specific conditions is limited.
-Current computer processing speeds can execute pattern matching routines far faster and with greater efficiency than more sophisticated machine-learning algorithms, even with inventories of more than 100,000 patterns.
+Current computer processing speeds can execute pattern-matching routines far faster and with greater efficiency than more sophisticated machine-learning algorithms, even with inventories of more than 100,000 patterns.

-A basic modeling architecture that relies on matching a fixed set of claim attributes for a specified claim (or target claim) with the features contained within an inventory of patterns is extremely scalable in an operational setting, and can be maintained over time to EXCLUDE patterns that were determined to be invalid – something that would be far more challenging to accomplish with statistical adjudication models.
+A basic modeling architecture that relies on matching a fixed set of claim attributes for a specified claim (or target claim) with the features contained within an inventory of patterns is extremely scalable in an operational setting, and can be maintained over time to EXCLUDE invalid patterns.
+This would be far more challenging to accomplish with statistical adjudication models.

 Accordingly, the team developed and tested a more streamlined and scalable design concept.
-This design concept is premised on the fact that claimant filing attributes related to specific conditions, and the decisions of VA personnel who adjudicate claims for those conditions form repeated and predictable patterns.
+This design concept assumes that claimant filing attributes related to specific conditions and the decisions of VA personnel who adjudicate claims for those conditions form repeated and predictable patterns.
 These patterns are captured within the values of a predefined suite of predictive characteristics (or “features”).

 For example, a 60 year old Veteran files for increased disability compensation based on the perceived worsening of his hearing impairment.
-His original claim, filed 5 years previously, was granted at 10 percent based on a medically substantiated diagnosis of tinnitus.
+His original claim, filed five years previously, was granted at 10 percent based on a medically substantiated diagnosis of tinnitus.
 A relevant feature set can be distilled from this information composed of claimant age, prior ear CDD, age of prior ear CDD, and prior diagnosis code.
 The resulting pattern for this specific Veteran is illustrated in the table below.